Decentralization is finding its way within the content streaming industry as well.

 The Tfuel token started out with an initial supply of 5 billion, increasing due to the inflationary mechanism (5% annual rate).
 Inflation is necessary to cover the appropriate amount demanded by platforms on the Theta Network.

-Mainnet 3.0 is bringing more Tfuel with an update that will allow Edge Nodes to stake their earned tokens and introduce burning for network fees.
+Mainnet 3.0 brought Tfuel an update to allow Edge Nodes to stake their earned tokens and introduce burning for network fees.

 The Theta network